fbecart/zinoma/README.md

 - `zinoma check` will ensure the code complies to the test suites and the coding standards.
 - `zinoma start --watch` will run the application and restart it whenever the sources are updated.
 - `zinoma --clean build` will generate a clean artifact, ready to be deployed.

+A more advanced example project is available in [this repository](https://github.com/fbecart/zinoma-node-example)

 ## Building